From the manual:

 After I acquired FT-60R #2, I purchased the Yaesu / RT Systems (link) ADMS-1J Advanced Data Management System for the FT-60 software and cable so I could pull the programming data from damaged FT-60R #1 and load it onto FT-60R #2.
 Even though the display on the damaged HT no longer functioned, it was a simple matter to download FT-60R #1's set up to a PC and then to upload it to FT-60R #2.

 Using the ADMS-1J Advanced Data Management System for the FT-60 software and cable, I have programmed my FT-60R with local 2m and 70cm repeater frequencies; locally-used 2m and 70cm simplex frequencies; frequencies for the ISS and FM satellites (including compensation for doppler-shift); air-to-ground, VHF Guard, UHF Guard, and UHF ELT frequencies for civil aviation; and the complete set of AAR railroad channels and end-of-train device frequencies.
-The ADMS software and cable allow me to easily keep my three FT-60R HTs (and my son's) programmed as updates are needed.
+The ADMS software and cable allow me to easily keep all of my FT-60R HTs (and my son's) programmed as updates are needed.

 Inspired by AC7ZL's Ruggedizing the FT-60R, I've built a simiar case for one of my FT-60R HTs using a Tamrac Model 220 camera case and an old aluminum project box.
 The case accomodates an FT-60R, MH-34 speaker-mic, battery-pack, external power cable, BNC/SMA adapters, and cheat-sheets.